xinnian999/arto-ui/docs/guide/use/use-vue.md

 //main.ts
 import { createApp } from 'vue'
 import App from './App.vue'
-import { ArButton1, ArButton2, ... } from 'arto-ui'
+import { ArButton1, ArButton2, ArButton3,... } from 'arto-ui'

 new ArButton1()
 new ArButton2()
+new ArButton3()
 ...

 createApp(App).mount('#app')